-The loss of life toll from a powerful earthquake Page Papi that struck a string of towns and villages across a mountainous swath of relevant Italy has risen to seventy-three, with more people nonetheless unaccounted for.
-The 6.2-value quake struck at 3.36 am when most people had been nevertheless asleep, razing homes, buckling roads, and burying residents underneath mounds of rubble inside the toughest-hit towns Amatrice, Accumoli, and Arquata del Tronto.
+The loss of life toll from a powerful earthquake Page Papi that struck a string of towns and villages across a mountainous swath of relevant Italy has risen to seventy-three, with more unaccounted for.
+The 6.2-value quake struck at 3.36 am when most people were asleep, razing homes, buckling roads, and burying residents underneath mounds of rubble inside the toughest-hit towns Amatrice, Accumoli, and Arquata del Tronto.
 Stay imperative Italy earthquake: at least 73 killed in mountain villages – Stay.
-Mayor of Amatrice says 1/2 of the town is ‘isn’t right here any greater’ after a severe earthquake hits imperative Italy and is felt in Rome.
+The mayor of Amatrice says 1/2 of the town is ‘isn’t right here any greater’ after a severe earthquake hits imperative Italy and is felt in Rome.

 Related Articles :

-- The world is starting to solve its own problems — with or without Trump
+- The world is starting to solve its problems — with or without Trump

 - Sask.
 Premier Brad Wall buys country legend’s 1973 Cadillac

 - World of Warcraft: Legion Brings 6 Reasons to Revisit the Game

 - Newly discovered ‘world’s oldest man is 145 years old but says he’s ready to die

 - U.S. ‘heartbroken’ at flood deaths in Louisiana, Obama says in Baton Rouge